What is private equity: definition & overview

-The steep growth of the private equity market in the UK was hampered by the recession that struck the UK during 1990s.
-Consequently, a rise in the ratio of investment failures was observed, which put a damper on till-now unhindered and highly-progressive growth of the private equity sector in the UK.
+The steep growth of the private equity market in the UK was hampered by the recession that struck the UK during the 1990s.
+Consequently, a rise in the ratio of investment failures was observed, which put a damper on till now unhindered and highly-progressive growth of the private equity sector in the UK.

 A sudden and drastic decline was also observed in the banking market, which eventually led to the drawing away and lack of interest of various parties in private equity.

 Parallel to the rapidly emerging impacts and consequences of recession, the captive fund market too underwent a considerable development.
 Captive fund managers got increasingly involved in conducting buy-outs of their own companies and business entities, emerging as independent participants in the UK market.
 In the wake of these developments, 3i was now recognised as an investment trust in the UK stock market.